railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 Some companies are notorious for their complicated pricelists.
 Many forms of price variation are used, such as end-of-year refunds, discounts, changes of terms and conditions with time, various prepayments, cascaded rebates, seasonal promotions, and progressive price reductions.

-    .. tip::   **Terminology**  *Rebate, Refund, Reduction*
+.. note:: Rebate, Refund, Reduction

    In some accounting jurisdictions you have to differentiate between the three following terms:

    * Rebate: reimbursement to the client, usually at the end of the year, that depends on the quantity of goods purchased over a period.

    * Refund: reduction on the order line or invoice line if a certain quantity of goods is purchased at one time or is sold in a framework of a promotional activity.

    * Reduction: A one-off reduction resulting from a quality defect or a variation in a product's conformance to a specification.

 Intelligent price management is difficult, because it requires you to integrate several conditions from clients and suppliers to create estimates quickly or to invoice automatically.
 But if you have an efficient price management mechanism you can often keep margins raised and respond quickly to changes in market conditions.
 A good price management system gives you scope for varying any and all of the relevant factors when you're negotiating a contract.

 To help you work most effectively, Open ERP's pricelist principles are extremely powerful yet are based on simple and generic rules.
 You can develop both sales pricelists and purchase pricelists for products capable of accommodating conditions such as the date period, the quantity requested and the type of product.

-    ..tip::   **Don't confuse**   *The Different Prices*
+.. tip:: Don't confuse the different price specifications

    Don't confuse the sale price with the base price of the product.
    In Open ERP's basic configuration the sale price is the basic price set on the product form but a customer can be given a different sale price depending on the conditions.

 It's the same for purchase price and standard cost.
 Purchase price is your suppliers' selling price, which changes in response to different criteria such as quantities, dates, and supplier.
 This is automatically set by the accounting system.
 You'll find that the two prices have been set to the same for all products by default with the demonstration data, which can be a source of confusion since you're free to set the standard cost to something different.

 Each pricelist is calculated from defined policies, so you'll have as many sales pricelists as active sales policies in the company.
 For example a company that sells products through three sales channels could create the following price lists: